 Step 6: Now the disk image is being created.

 Step 7: Soon I can click the “Start data recovery” button on the main window.

 Step 8: Now it’s the time-consuming part.
 Since my Lexar USB key has 32GB volume, it seems too large for Exif Untrasher to scan.
 It took me about an hour or so to finish the process.

 Step 9: When Exif Untrasher completes restoration, it will inform you and automatically open the destination folder you selected in Step 3.
 Now take a closer look at the folder to see if your lost pictures are there.

-Don't be fooled by the name.
-PhotoRec is actually a powerful data recovery software that is capable of retrieving a variety of file formats including not only photos, but also videos, documents, and archives.
-It's an open source (100% free) program available to download and use on multiple platforms like Windows, macOS, and Linux.
-Together with its companion program called TestDisk which can be used to fix disk partition issues, the software has a pretty good word of mouth out there among computer users.
+Don’t be fooled by the name.
+PhotoRec is actually a powerful data recovery software that is capable of retrieving a variety of file formats including photos, videos, documents, archives, and more.
+It’s an open-source program available to download and use on multiple operating systems like Windows, macOS, and Linux.
+Together with its companion program called TestDisk which can be used to fix disk partition issues, the software has a very good word of mouth among computer geeks.

 - Support recovering various types of files from both Mac hard drive and external storage devices.